pietvanzoen/hint/README.md

   remove      Remove a note or a book view, v     List books, notes or view a content

-Data is stored in ~/.hint/ by default.
-You can override this by setting $HINT_DIR in your environment.
+Data is stored in ~/.hint_db.yml by default.
+You can override this by setting $HINT_DB in your environment.
 ```